-Melissa Finucane is a senior social and behavioral scientist at the RAND Corporation and a Pardee RAND Graduate School professor.
+Melissa Finucane is a senior social and behavioral scientist at the RAND Corporation.
 Also a senior fellow at the East-West Center in Honolulu, Hawai'i, her interdisciplinary and policy-oriented research focuses on understanding the human dimensions of environmental health risks.

 She is director of the Consortium for Resilient Gulf Communities, funded by the Gulf of Mexico Research Initiative.
 This integrated program of research and outreach aims to assess and address community impacts from the Deepwater Horizon oil spill.